mc0110/inetbox2mqtt/bin/README.md

 After flashing, please reboot the ESP32.
 It will start with an access point on IP 192.168.4.1.
 After connecting with wifi you can start a browser to http://192.168.4.1.
 Now you should input the credentials.
 After you have done everything, press the button for "normal run" and restart the chip.
 It will than start without web frontend.

 I will no longer update this version, because the OTA process is very stable.
 Therefore, I recommend initiating a one-time update after flashing in the web frontend (alternatively, you can also use the MQTT command).
 This will ensure that you have the latest version of the software.

-The micropython.bin is a micropython version for the ESP32 that already has the modules logging, mqtt_async and nanoweb integrated.
-This can be used to relieve the limited memory of the ESP32.

-To flash this version, you should use the esptool with

-      esptool.py --chip esp32 --baud 460800 write_flash -z 0x1000 micropython.bin

-However, the remaining py files are not yet loaded.
-These must then be reloaded via the boot loader.